Bourbon Street: Entertainment, bars, and restaurants

 Most of the bars are located in the central section of Bourbon.
 Popular spots include Pat O'Brien's, Johnny White's, the Famous Door, Spirits on Bourbon, Channing Tatum's Saints and Sinners, Razzoo and The Cat's Meow.
 Marie Laveau's House of Voodoo is located on the corner of St. Ann Street.

 The most renowned restaurant on Bourbon Street is Galatoire's; it represents traditional New Orleans dining and has a dress code.
 Lafitte's Blacksmith Shop and the Old Absinthe House are two of the many casual eateries.
 Also notable is the locals’ hangout, the Bourbon House.

 "Lower Bourbon Street" (lower being a reference to downriver, or downstream Mississippi River), from the intersection of St. Ann Street, caters to New Orleans' thriving gay community.
 Featuring such establishments as Oz and the city's largest gay nightclub, the Bourbon Pub, St. Ann Street has been referred to as "the Velvet Line" or "the Lavender Line," the edge or approximate boundary of the French Quarter's gay community.
 Cafe-Lafitte-in-Exile is the oldest gay bar in the nation.
 The intersection of Bourbon and St. Ann Streets is also the center of the Labor Day weekend event Southern Decadence, commonly referred to as the Gay Mardi Gras, which attracts upwards of 100,000 participants.

+Bourbon Street's nightlife is also a major part of its entertainment, bar, and restaurant places like Bourbon Bandstand, Fritezel's Jazz Club, Half Past Whiskey, are mainstays for concerts or just good night-out on Bourbon Street.